SAFE & CONFIDENTIAL

 Alcoholism is a chronic, relapsing illness.
 Many people fall back into active drinking.
 While you’re in a rehabilitation centre you should make careful plans to ensure that you minimize the risk of relapse.
 This involves identifying the triggers that lead to relapse and developing strategies to overcome them.
 Your recovery from alcoholism is precious – make sure you protect it properly.

-Recovery from Alcohol – Tip 7: Relationships
+Recovery from Alcohol – Tip 7: Healthy Relationships

-It’s expected and productive for you to learn to trust your peers and ask them for support.
 Make sure that you spend time with all of the community and don’t isolate or spend too much time with one member.
 Also make sure that you don’t form a romantic attachment to anybody in treatment.
 These are all dangerous to your treatment program and could place your recovery from alcoholism in jeopardy.

 Don’t leave treatment early.
 The program is designed to be effective if it’s followed in its entirety.
 People who discontinue treatment prematurely are not likely to find recovery from alcohol.
 It’s like approaching a plumbing job without a full toolbox.
 Show your commitment by running the course!